Zaloog/kanban-python/README.md

   kanban init
   ```
 Is used to create a new kanban board i.e. it asks for a name and then creates a `pykanban.json` file with a Welcome Task.
-On first use of any command, the `pykanban.ini` configfile and the `.kanban-python` folder will be created automatically.
+On first use of any command, the `pykanban.ini` configfile and the `kanban-python` folder will be created automatically.
 ![init_file](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_init.PNG)

 ### Interact with Tasks/Boards